Zaharid/validobj/doc/source/inout.rst

 * Lists
 * Mappings with string keys (although in practice any hashable key should work)

-Other "scalar" types, such as datetimes processed from YAML should work fine.
+Other "scalar" types, such as datetimes processed from YAML should work fine (an ``isinstance`` check is performed as a last resort).
 However these have no tests and no effort is made to avoid corner cases for more general inputs.
 Users can add :ref:`customizations <custom>` for these as appropriate for their application.